Nandita Mukand

 Photo Credit: Nicola Kinloch

 I collected these dead plants from the forest floor in the Greater Blue Mountains, NSW, Australia.
 They lay unheeded destined to decompose into the soil and provide nourishment to the next generation of plants.The cycles of nature are similar to the cycles of human life.
-I hung this work in long ropes much as fresh flower garlands are hung in Indian wedding celebrations reflecting on the transient nature of both celebration and suffering.
+I hung this work in long ropes much as fresh flower garlands are hung in Indian wedding celebrations.

 To find out more about the inspiration behind this work read my blog post: The Making of "Dead Plants Don't Grow"